Alexander Heinle

 Most people have heard of the time-honored 'gold watch,' for instance, that employees earn after 25 or 30 years of service.

 But there are lots of other ways to reward tenure besides gold watches.
-For example, gift certificates, meal vouchers, or even a commemorative plaque or a company memento can be meaningful.
+For example, gift certificates, meal vouchers, years of service trophies, or even a commemorative plaque or a company memento can be meaningful.

 Tip: Don't wait for 25 or 30 years to reward tenure.
 Every five years of service is worth celebrating.